EmpeerDev/Skylark-Types/README.md

 # Skyalrk-Types

-Types for Skylark Frontend and backedn
+Types for Skylark Frontend and backend